Task-Based Garage Lighting: UFO vs. Linear vs. Hex

 Blueprint 1: The Automotive Detailing Bay

-For the auto enthusiast, controlling shadows is the top priority.
-The goal is to create a "light tunnel" that reveals every swirl, scratch, and imperfection on a vehicle's surface.
+For the auto enthusiast, controlling shadows is a top priority.
+The goal is to create a "light tunnel" that reveals swirls, scratches, and surface imperfections on a vehicle.

-• Primary Fixture: A hexagon grid is the undisputed champion here.
-A large grid mounted directly above the vehicle provides the ultimate shadowless environment.
+• Primary Fixture: A hexagon grid is extremely effective here.
+A grid mounted directly above the vehicle creates a near-shadowless environment around the horizontal surfaces.

-• Secondary Fixture: Supplement the grid with linear fixtures along the perimeter of the bay.
-This provides ambient light and fills in any remaining dark zones.
-This type of hybrid garage lighting setup offers the best of both worlds.
+• Secondary Fixture: Supplement the grid with linear fixtures along the perimeter of the bay or on side walls.
+This adds ambient light and fills in vertical surfaces and lower body panels.
+This type of hybrid garage lighting setup combines grid uniformity with broader room coverage.

-• Metrics: Target 1000+ lux (95 fc) on the vehicle surfaces.
-Use a CCT of 5000K and a CRI of 90+ to ensure perfect color correction and polish removal.
+• Metrics: As a working target, aim for roughly 1000+ lux (around 95+ fc) on vehicle surfaces in the main work area.
+Use a CCT around 5000K and a CRI of 90+ to support color inspection and polish checks.

 Blueprint 2: The Woodworking & Fabrication Shop